msc-acse/acse-9-independent-research-project-mt5918/Readme.md

 *finalcode* contains two folders, *test* and *Y2D*.

-Y2D, contains the code files of the *Y2D* *FEMDEM* code. *test* contains a bash script script.sh to produce the output files.
+*Y2D*, contains the code files of the *Y* *FEMDEM* code. *test* contains a bash script script.sh to produce the output files.
 The script is run via the command:

 ```bash
 bash script.sh